GraphQL-Training/lightweight-graphql-react/slides.md

 }
 ```

-Fields in GraphQL can also accept **arguments** which influence what the field does.
+We can give a field additional data by passing it **arguments**.

 Arguments can be required or optional.

 ???

-Now imagine instead of wanting to view the current users name and website we
-wanted to see someone else's.
-We could do this by adding a field "user" **but we
-need to specify which user we want to look at**.
-We can do this by passing
+**We need a way of specifying which user we want to look at**.
+We can do this
-arguments to the user field (or whichever field the backend engineer has given
+by passing arguments to the user field (or whichever field the backend engineer
-us for this purpose).
-Arguments in GraphQL might also do other things, such as
+has given us for this purpose).

-in a list of objects they might limit the number of results returned or filter
-them in some way, and in a mutation they would describe the changes to make to
-the data.
+Arguments can be required or optional, and they serve many purposes including
+limiting and filtering lists of data, performing pagination, and as inputs to
+mutations.

 The issue with this query though is that we'd have to issue a different
 (dynamic) query for each individual user profile we wished to see.